Overview

 Call to Action (CTA) Block

-Using the same techniques, we'll create the CTA block.
-The editable fields for this block will be Headline Text, Body Text, Button Text and Button Link.
+Using the same techniques as the banner, we'll create the CTA Block.
+The editable fields for this Block will be Headline Text, Body Text, Button Text, and Button Link.

 <table width="579" border="0" align="center" cellpadding="0" cellspacing="0" class="mobile_width">